jogajunto/payload-plugin-cloudflare-purge/README.md

 ## Features

 - 🚀 **Automatic Cache Purge** - Purges on content changes for **collections and globals**.
+- ⚡ **Asynchronous Logic** - `urlBuilder` can be `async`, allowing for complex data fetching to build purge lists.
 - 🌍 **Localization Support** - Passes the current `locale` to the URL builder.
-- ⚡ **Flexible Configuration** - Support for multiple events, collections, and globals.
 - 🔧 **Custom URL Building** - Define custom logic for which URLs to purge.
 - 📊 **Comprehensive Logging** - Detailed logs with correlation IDs for debugging.
 - 🔌 **Endpoint Support** - Optional internal endpoint for manual purge requests.
+- 🛡️ **Typed** - Exports all necessary types for a fully typed experience in your project.

 ## Installation